The Power of the Annual Funds: Q & A

 How do annual fund dollars compare to endowment dollars?

-Annual fund dollars have roughly twenty times the spending power of an endowed gift.
-Assuming a 5% return on endowment, raising $50 million in annual fund support is equivalent to the payout of a $1 billion endowment.
-In FY23 the university raised $55.7 million, in annual fund support.
+Annual fund dollars have roughly 25 times the spending power of an endowed gift.
+Assuming a 4% return on endowment, raising $50 million in annual fund support is equivalent to the payout of a $1.25 billion endowment.
+In FY24 the university raised $55.4 million in annual fund support.

 What are some specific examples of how annual funds are used?